robohydra/robohydra/examples/README.md

   it in action, go to `/data` and watch how the data comes in slowly (you may need to use some command-line tool like `wget` to see the effect clearly).

+* simple-filtering.conf loads a plugin that will proxy requests to Dev Opera, but before returning content to the client, it will replace all the occurrences of "developers" by "DEVELOPERS, DEVELOPERS, DEVELOPERS, DEVELOPERS".